Get the Employment Edge with Digital Badges

 Description

 The Cultural Awareness badge opens students to global views and perspectives.
-Students will develop an understanding of various cultures and how to work respectfully in diverse environments, and will engage in culturally diverse programs and events on campus.
+Students will develop an understanding of various cultures and how to work respectfully in diverse environments.
+Students also engage in culturally diverse programs and events on campus.

-If you would like to meet with a staff member to discuss the badge requirements or other ideas, please book an EL Consult Appointment Here.
+If you would like to meet with a staff member to discuss the badge requirements or other ideas, please book an EL Consult Appointment.

 Requirements